 - Social anxiety

-We are excited to offer this form of exposure therapy to help Austinites fight back against their anxieties.
+We are excited to offer this form of exposure therapy at no extra charge to help Austinites fight back against their anxieties.
 If VR therapy sounds like it may be a good fit for you, please contact us, or speak to your therapist.